doramarcec/qIHC-analysis/README.md

 Now that we know which tissues have significant differences in protein expression and between which age groups these differences occur, we want to know which genes and proteins contribute to it.

 ## 3. Among the tissue types with significant differences, which genes do significantly statistically differ in intensity?
-Here, we will use the same Kruskall-Wallis function we defined in the first step, but this time we will apply it to the Gene column instead of the Tissue column, and include the filtering step based on our set significance threshold.
+Here, we will use the same Kruskal-Wallis function we defined in the first step, but this time we will apply it to the Gene column instead of the Tissue column, and include the filtering step based on our set significance threshold.

 ```
 c <- b %>%